Hajdukson/Flashcards/readme.md

 The application helps you to learn new words.

 ## Features
-You can creat a lesson, and then add as many flashcards as you want.
+You can create a lesson, and then add as many flashcards as you want.